mezzio/mezzio/docs/book/v1/getting-started/features.md

 > looked at from this perspective:
 >
 > - In most cases, the entire queue *will not* be traversed.
-> - The inner-most layer of the onion represents the last item in the queue.
+> - The innermost layer of the onion represents the last item in the queue.
-> - Responses are returned back *through* the pipeline, in reverse order of
+> - Responses are returned *through* the pipeline, in reverse order of
 >   traversal.

 The `Application` allows arbitrary middleware to be injected, with each being